Framework

 shell

-npm i @tanstack/start @tanstack/react-router vinxi
+npm i @tanstack/react-start @tanstack/react-router vite

-npm i @tanstack/start @tanstack/react-router vinxi
+npm i @tanstack/react-start @tanstack/react-router vite

 shell